nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-view-designer/javascript-expression-examples.md

 tree_item_index: 400
 ---

-Javascript expressions are useful in two main use cases:
+Javascript expressions are useful in various use cases:

 1. To create filters that can be used either from Nuxeo Studio Designer or directly in your code using the [nuxeo-filter](https://www.webcomponents.org/element/nuxeo/nuxeo-ui-elements/elements/nuxeo-filter) element, in the `expression` property.</br>
   They can be used to determine the suitable conditions to display an action, a menu from the left menu bar, any pages, and more globally, any element.

-2. To implement specific business logic, you can use [Javascript expression]({{page page='automation-scripting'}}) in your custom automation chains and also in the Polymer section of your element.
+1. To implement specific business logic, you can use [Javascript expression]({{page page='automation-scripting'}}) in your custom automation chains and also in the Polymer section of your element.

+1. To map parameters from a page provider NXQL query into the corresponding variables.
+In this context, Javascript variables need to be provided as a Javascript object, e.g. `{"key1": "value1", "key2": "value2"}`.
+For a detailed example using them, you may refer to [How to Display a Children Documents Listing]({{page version='' space='nxdoc' page='how-to-display-children-documents-listing'}}).

 Here is a list of the main Javascript expressions: